Medicare Supplement Plan C: Your VIP Pass to Worry-Free Healthcare

 Final Thoughts

 Medicare Supplement Plan C is like a luxury convertible—sleek, loaded with features, but not everyone needs the extra horsepower.
-For Florida seniors eligible before 2020, it’s a near-perfect way to dodge Medicare’s gaps, from hospital stays to foreign emergencies.
+For those seniors eligible before 2020, it’s a near-perfect way to dodge Medicare’s gaps, from hospital stays to foreign emergencies.
 But its higher premiums and limited eligibility mean you’ve got to shop smart.
 Use your OEP like a VIP pass, compare insurers like you’re picking the juiciest orange, and tap your trusted agent (you!) to seal the deal.
 Ready to cruise through retirement worry-free?
 Plan C might be your ride!

 Don’t miss your chance for the right Medicare Supplement plan.
 Call us at 1-239-633-4392, email info@medicaresupplementsonly.com, or fill out our form for a free consultation.
-Let’s make Medicare work for you in the Sunshine State.
+Let’s make Medicare work for you.
 Learn more at the Centers for Medicare & Medicaid Services

 Disclaimer:

-MedicareSupplementsOnly.com is operated by Charles “Chuck” Lunsford, a Life & Health insurance agent licensed in Florida (License A169316, active since 1994).
+MedicareSupplementsOnly.com is owned and operated by Charles “Chuck” Lunsford, a Life & Health insurance agent licensed in Florida (License A169316, active since 1994).
 Insurance product descriptions are for informational/marketing purposes only.
 The policy and any riders issued by the insurer contain the full terms, conditions, exclusions, and limitations.
 Eligibility, rates, and benefits are determined by the issuing carrier and are subject to underwriting and change.

+We do not market Advantage plans.
 Not connected with or endorsed by the U.S. government or the federal Medicare program.
 This is a solicitation of insurance.
 Availability varies by area.
 Services available where licensed.

-We specialize in Medicare Supplement (Medigap) insurance and related products.
-We do not offer Medicare Advantage (MA) plans.
 MedicareSupplementOnly.com is not connected with or endorsed by the U.S. government or the federal Medicare program.
 This is a solicitation of insurance; a licensed agent may contact you.
 Products and services are available only where licensed.
 Availability and carrier participation vary by state and by product.

 No tax or legal advice is provided.
 Consult your tax advisor or attorney regarding your specific situation.
 Email and text communications may not be fully secure; please avoid sending sensitive personal information unless requested through a secure channel.
 All trademarks and logos are the property of their respective owners.